The YouElect Action Kit has been especially formulated for those who want to do more than just cross a box on election day.

 If you can spare a few hours for khidma and community endeavour in any or all of the areas listed then please email email@example.com

-This online resource is probably the most advanced web tool the British Muslim community has had to access mainstream political information.
+This online resource is the most advanced web tool the British Muslim community has for accessing mainstream political information.
 It is a testament to collective community enterprise, co-operation and mutual support.
-The initiative aims to use online tools and the Internet to the fullest to promote political participation and engagement.
-The website can be networked in numerous ways.
+The initiative aims to use the Internet to the fullest to promote political participation and engagement.
+You can help raise awareness of the YouElect website in numerous ways:

-Email Send the site link to your friends, families and colleagues who may be resident in other constituencies.
-Friends and supporters with up-to-date e-lists and contacts should forward the site details, or contact the YouElect team to request the specially designed e-template that holds all the general information about what YouElect has to offer, such as the individual constituency search facility, PPC profiles, contacts and forums.
+Email - Send the site link to friends, families and colleagues who may be resident in other constituencies.
+Friends and supporters with up-to-date e-lists and contacts should forward the site details.
+Alternatively you can contact the YouElect team to request the specially designed e-template which explains general information about what YouElect has to offer.

-Web Banners & YouElect Signature Put the various sized YouElect banners and link, for the duration of the campaign on your web site or blog.
-Send the banner to community site web administrators with a request for placement.Small Square YouElect Banner
+Web Banners & YouElect Signature - Put YouElect banners and link on your web site or blog.
+You could also send the banner to community site web administrators with a request for placement.Small Square YouElect Banner

-Facebook & Twitter - The YouElect Facebook and Twitter pages can be accessed via the icons in the top right-hand side of the site.
-Social networking is an essential part of the YouElect initiative, get tweets and become friends with YouElect, press the share button to tell others about the latest YouElect news, initiate discussion on who is saying what and where…
+Facebook & Twitter - Social networking is an essential part of the YouElect initiative, follow YouElect on Twitter and Facebook to keep up to date with the latest Election news and information, press the share button to tell others about the latest YouElect news and initiate discussion on who is saying what and where.

-Comments & Guest Posts For those who frequent other sites or spend their leisure time surfing, why not reference the site, its objectives and campaign.back to top
+Comments & Guest Posts - You could reference the site, its objectives and campaign through comments on external websites.back to top

 YouElect will be contacting Islamic centres, organisations, Islamic societies, businesses and community stakeholders to harness their support and practical assistance.
 We do however require regional and local contacts to approach their business networks, masajid and other contacts to inform and explain the role that all of us need to play to promote full political participation.